10xpg/10xpg/README.md

 *Learning by solving real world problems in finance & health*
 *Interested in backend architecture, APIs & developer tooling*
 *Always refining.
 Always shipping.*

+> [!NOTE]
+> <small>*Check out my repositories for more*</small>

+-->

+# Hello World! 👋
+Hi, I’m Delali .
+I’m a software developer with a background in biomedical engineering and a growing interest in health technology.
+I’m fascinated by how secure, high-quality data can shape better healthcare systems.
+Right now, I’m gaining experience in software development at [W3S Total Secured Solutions](https://www.w3sghana.com), and exploring ways to bridge technology and healthcare to make patient data more consistent, secure, and usable.

+#
+> _"Early in the journey — the unknown unknowns still linger."_

 <details>